Homer Wilkes

 Homer Lee Wilkes is an American conservationist and government official from Mississippi.
 In 2021, Wilkes was nominated by President Joe Biden to serve as under secretary of agriculture for natural resources and environment.
+He served in this position until 2025.

 Early life and education

 Wilkes is a native of Port Gibson, Mississippi.
 He earned a Bachelor of Science degree in business finance, Master of Business Administration, and PhD in urban higher education from Jackson State University.

 Career

 From 1984 to 2007, Wilkes served as a supply officer in the United States Navy Reserve.
-During his career, Wilkes has served within the Natural Resources Conservation Service as acting CFO, acting associate agency chief, and as Mississippi's state conservationist.
+During his career, Wilkes has served in the Natural Resources Conservation Service as acting CFO, acting associate agency chief, and Mississippi's state conservationist.
 From 2013 to 2022, Wilkes has worked as the director of the Gulf Coast Ecosystem Restoration Task Force.

-2009 nomination as under secretary of agriculture
+Agriculture undersecretary nominations

+2009

 In 2009, Wilkes was nominated to serve as under secretary of agriculture for natural resources and environment. by then-President Barack Obama.
 Wilkes was the first African-American nominated to the position.

 According to The New York Times, Wilkes' nomination was praised by environmental conservation advocacy groups due to his work in the field of wetland restoration.
-However June 2009, Wilkes withdrew from consideration, citing his desire to remain in Mississippi with his family.
+However, in June 2009, Wilkes withdrew from consideration, citing his desire to remain in Mississippi with his family.